Best Auto Loan Rates in March 2025

 How your credit score impacts auto financing rates

 Your credit score plays a major role in your auto loan APR.
-Statistically, borrowers with higher credit scores are less likely to default on their loans.
-In turn, lenders grant these borrowers lower financing rates to entice their business.
+Statistically, borrowers with higher credit scores are more likely to make their payments, and do so on time.
+In turn, lenders give these borrowers lower financing rates to entice their business.

 Car loan rates by credit score